RefurbishedCommodore/Commodore128/Artwork 310381 (Rev 9)/Ser. No. DA 4 354432/README.md

     <img src="Images/Test_16.png" alt="Description" width="600">
 </p>

+## Testing CP/M

+Another feature of the Commodore 128 is that it is capable of running CP/M software designed for the Zilog Z80 processor.
+A simple test of the CP/M mode (in 40 column mode) is performed.

 ## Extended testing

 Knowing that the basic functionality of the machine works, I continue testing by using the Commodore 128 for normal operation: playing games, watching demos, loading from datasette and floppy, and using cartridges.
 I cannot find any issues with this machine.
 I also pay special attention to the video to ensure that there are no glitches in the graphics—I cannot see any abnormalities.